SAP/cloud-sdk/.github/ISSUE_TEMPLATE/sap-cloud-sdk-for-java-issue.md

 ---
-name: SAP Cloud SDK for Java issue
+name: SAP Cloud SDK for Java issues
-about: Report the issue with the SAP Cloud SDK for Java
+about: Report issues with the SAP Cloud SDK for Java
 title: ''
 labels: Java
 assignees: ''